 Find Out How to Get Absences Excused If Possible

-Every school district in the country seems to have radically different policies about excused absences.
+Every school and school district in the country seems to have radically different policies about excused absences.
 In some, a family trip is never grounds upon which to excuse a child.
 In others, there are strict procedures and processes to follow to have an absence for travel excused.
 Definitely find out many weeks in advance what rules may apply so you have time to comply.

-Shorter absences for travel, however, can never be excused.
-I happen to know that a lot of parents in our district call their kids in sick (sickness is an excused absence) when they have to miss a day or two for shorter trips.
-I’ll plead the 5th as to whether I have.
 The policy seems entirely academically misguided to me, as it encourages longer absences because those are eligible for independent study.
-But that’s the system we have, and we have to work within it.
-(And that’s part of the reason why we decided to take a full week to travel to Hawaii!)
+But that’s the system we had, and we had to work within it.
+And that’s part of the reason why we decided to take a full week to travel to Hawaii!

 Consider the Full Year’s Calendar